 These mini pumpkin treats are rich, creamy, and totally decadent.
 When a cheesecake craving strikes, I guarantee that these bites will certainly satisfy.

 By incorporating canned pumpkin into the mix, I bumped up the overall nutrition, adding beta-carotene, potassium, and fiber.
-Plus, each one has only 140 calories and provides 5 grams of protein—not bad for an indulgent dessert!
+Plus, each provides 5 grams of protein—not bad for an indulgent dessert!

 Try these Pumpkin Doughnut Holes!